The Great Populist Experiment has come to an end.

 And yet, Abrams and Trump share an ugly link: They have both assailed the legitimacy of Georgia's voting system.

 In 2018, Abrams felt like the governor's race had been stolen from her by Republican tactics to suppress votes, although the evidence of widespread voter suppression was suspect.
 (The main problems in 2018 were in counties that were run by Democrats.
-The "suppression" Abrams complained about was more subtle, like the exact-match system and efforts to purge voter rolls.)
+The "suppression" Abrams complained about were more subtle, like the exact-match system and efforts to purge voter rolls.)

 Now, Trump is claiming the same thing, that the state was stolen from him through fraud, although the state is run by GOP officials.